Grants in Aid of Research in Celiac Disease and Gluten Sensitivity in Canada

 Alexandra Clarizo – Characterization of a Novel Gluten Sensitivity Model to characterize this novel mouse model and identify microbial metabolic outcomes of gluten peptides that specifically bind to DQ2.

-Katherine Pohoreski –Adolescents and GFD Adherence – to investigate the relationship between patient knowledge and adherence to the GFD in a local outpatient population of adolescents with CD
+Katherine Pohoreski – ABC, easy as 123, simple as gluten-free?
+Knowledge and adherence in adolescents with celiac disease – to investigate the relationship between patient knowledge and adherence to the GFD in a local outpatient population of adolescents with CD

 Dr. Diana Mager (2019) – Assessment of feasibility and uptake of a gluten-free guide for Canadian children and youth in clinical and community settings